alyssafrazee/ballgown/README.md

 #### indexes
 The `indexes` slot of a ballgown object connects the pieces of the assembly and provides other experimental information. `indexes(bg)` is a list with several components that can be extracted with the `$` operator.

 Perhaps most importantly, there is a component called `pData` that should hold a data frame of phenotype information for the samples in the experiment.
 This must be created manually.
 It is **very important** that the rows of pData are in the correct order.
-Each row corresponds to a sample, and the rows of pData should be ordered teh same as the tables in the `expr` slot.
+Each row corresponds to a sample, and the rows of pData should be ordered the same as the tables in the `expr` slot.
 You can check that order by running `sampleNames(bg)`.
 The `pData` component can be added during construction (you can pass a data frame to the `ballgown` function), or you can add it later:

 ```r